Who we are

-If you have concerns or questions about the collection, storage or processing of your data, you are encouraged in the first instance to contact the Institute of Chartered Foresters to discuss and resolve any issues.
+If you have concerns or questions over the collection, storage or processing of your data, you are encouraged in the first instance to contact the Institute of Chartered Foresters to discuss and resolve any issues.

-You can write directly to the Institute of Chartered Foresters
+You can write directly to the Institute of Chartered Foresters:

 Institute of Chartered Foresters